Essential Guide To Running Your First 100k + 100k Training Plan

 The trade-off here is balancing the increase in mileage with not getting injured (and finding the time to squeeze in all the training).

-Run your long runs at a slow, comfortable, conversational pace – sit at just 2-3 out of 10 for RPE.
+Run your long runs at a slow, comfortable, easy conversational pace—sit at just 2-3 out of 10 for RPE.
+If this is your first one, you’ll see that your race pace will be similar to these long training runs.

 Another worthwhile training technique is back-to-backs.
-This is running two long runs on consecutive days.
-This technique gets your body used to running on tired legs.
+This involves running two long runs on consecutive days (still at an easy pace) and getting your body used to running on tired legs.

 Related: How To Go From Marathon To Ultramarathon